-The goals are helped by how comfortable most children are in the water.
+The process are aided by how comfortable most children are in the water.
 The buoyancy and the sensation of being in water are relaxing for most children, which makes achieving the physical goals of the therapy much easier.

 Many children also find it fun compared to land-based rehabilitation.
 This makes it easier to encourage children to move and follow along with the exercises.
 It makes therapy feel more like play, so they are more engaged and enthusiastic.